🔄

 Abejorral is known for its colorful houses, wooden balconies, and traditional Paisa design, with many buildings dating back to the 18th and 19th centuries.
 After leaving town, the pavement gives way to off-road riding with expansive views of farmland and rolling hills.

 Once you reconnect with the main road, make the final stretch to the historic town of Sonsón.
-The day ends in the colonial center, staying in a 200-year-old mansion-turned-hotel on the main square, followed by a local meal or pizza and a chilly mountain evening at 8,100 feet.
+The day ends in the colonial center, staying in a 200-year-old mansion-turned-hotel on the main square, followed by a local meal and a chilly mountain evening at 8,100 feet.

 Day 2 / Sonsón → Nariño → Pensilvania